Registrar Compliance Program

 Domain Name Transfer

 All ICANN-accredited registrars are required to allow registrants to transfer domain names to another registrar.
 If registrants encounter problems with transferring a domain name, then they can submit a complaint to ICANN for review and follow up as needed.
-Common areas relating to transfer complaints are at About Transfer Complaints.
+Common areas relating to transfer complaints are at About Domain Name Transfer to a Different Registrar.

-Registrar obligations relating to transfers are specified in the Inter-Registrar Transfer Policy (IRTP)
+Registrar obligations relating to transfers are specified in the Transfer Policy

 Domain Name Renewal